Omaargu/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -u : copy just updated files mv [A-Z]* /tmp/u : moves only files with capital letters rm *~ : Removes all files with extension ~(Emacs)
+cp -u : copy just updated files mv [A-Z]* /tmp/u : moves only files with capital letters rm *~ : Removes all files with extension ~(Emacs) mkdir -p welcome/to/school: create a dir in a dir in dir ...